levjj/esverify-theory/README.md

 **Verification Safety**

-The file [`src/theorems.lean`](src/theorems.lean) proves that a verified source program `e` does not get stuck, i.e. its evaluation always results either in a value or in a runtime stack `s` that can be further evaluated.
+The following theorem states that a verified source program `e` does not get stuck, i.e. its evaluation always results either in a value or in a runtime stack `s` that can be further evaluated.
 The proof internally uses lemmas for progress and preservation.

 ```
 (value.true ⊢ e: Q) → ((env.empty, e) ⟶* s) → (is_value s ∨ ∃s', s ⟶ s')
 ```
+*These theorems can be found in the file [src/theorems.lean](src/theorems.lean).*

 ## Checking the proof

-Assuming LEAN is installed, the proofs can be checked by building the entire project:
+Assuming [LEAN](http://leanprover.github.io/) is installed, the proofs can be checked by building the entire project:

 ```
 $ leanpkg build